 Common problems with composite front doors and how to fix them

 As a popular, durable and reliable choice for front doors, composite doors have become more and more popular with homeowners.
-But, just like any other kind of wooden door or uPVC door, extra care and attention is a must to keep your composite door in excellent condition.
-Knowing the problems that can occur with composite doors, whether it’s the door frame, lock or glass, is the best way to avoid common issues.
+They are known for their combined benefits of aluminium and timber, in addition to their excellent thermal efficiency.
+However, just like any other kind of wooden door or uPVC door, extra care and attention is a must to keep your composite door in excellent condition.
+Knowing the problems that can occur with composite doors - whether it’s the door frame, lock or glass, is the best way to avoid common issues.

 In this guide, we look at some of the most common problems with composite front doors to help you identify and resolve issues swiftly and effectively, as well as prevent these problems from occurring or understand the maintenance that may be required when choosing a new door for your home.

-Composite doors are a much longer lasting solution than other types of front door and experience far fewer problems.
+Composite doors are a much longer lasting solution than other types of front door and experience far fewer problems than other materials, such as uPVC.
 However, it’s important to be aware of the problems you may encounter with a composite front door and how you can solve them or prevent them from happening.

-If you find that your composite door won’t shut properly or is difficult to open and close, it would be a result of an ill-fitting frame or door or it could happen over time as a result of the door not being closed properly throughout it’s lifetime.
+If you find that your composite door won’t shut properly or is difficult to open and close, it may be a result of an ill-fitting frame or door.
+It may also happen over time as a result of the door not being closed properly throughout its lifetime.

 Not only will an ill-fitting door affect the functioning of your front door, it will also let in draughts and outside weather, as well as making your property less secure.
-When looking for a new front door, it’s important to get the correct measurements and have the door fitted properly by a professional to prevent problems in the future.
+When looking for a new front door, it’s important to get the correct measurements and choose a high-quality supplier such as Vufold, to prevent problems in the future.

 In addition, making sure you shut the door correctly when you enter or leave your home will help to prevent any further problems.
 Making sure you ‘throw’ the handle to ensure both the top and bottom of the door is hooked in properly can help to prevent problems occurring over the long-term.

 Sticky locks or any other door lock problem, can happen on just about any door if they are not properly maintained or cared for.
-Composite doors are known for being low maintenance but keeping your lock clean and functioning properly is still importance.
+Composite doors are known for being low maintenance and extremely durable, however, keeping your lock clean and functioning properly is still important.

-Whether you’re living alone or you’ve got your whole family at home, your front door will be used multiple times every day.
-Self-lubricating bearings will keep your composite door in excellent condition for a long period of time.
+Whether you’re living alone, or you’ve got your whole family at home - your front door will be used multiple times every day.
+Self-lubricating bearings will keep your composite front door in excellent condition for a long period of time.
 However, maintenance can help to prevent hinges from dropping which, in turn, makes your door easier to open without additional repairs or management required for plenty of daily use.

 By their nature, exterior doors are designed to weather the elements.
 For composite doors, timber doors and uPVC doors, that means an inbuilt drainage system.
 You can usually spot the drainage though a series of small slots and holes that allow rainwater to drain away, leaving your door in excellent condition and protecting your home.